bbauska/Coursera-Bootstrap/readme.md

 We are now going to work to add some images to the page.

-First, let\'s add in the logo for our restaurant.
+First, let&apos;s add in the logo for our restaurant.

-Going to the index.html page, in the Jumbotron, you\'ll see the second div here got the col-sm.
+Going to the index.html page, in the Jumbotron, you&apos;ll see the second div here got the col-sm.

-We you\'re going to fix that up by adding to this div, and align self-center to this div.
+We you&apos;re going to fix that up by adding to this div, and align self-center to this div.

-Now, to this div, we\'re going to add in an image.
+Now, to this div, we&apos;re going to add in an image.

 Let me use the image with the source, img.